BabylonJS/BabylonPolymorph/README.md

 # Babylon Polymorph

 This is the official open source offering for Babylon Polymorph (Updated and Maintained by the Babylon Native team).
+See [this](https://medium.com/@babylonjs/introducing-polymorph-a55588df6cee) for more details.

 *This repo is under heavy development.
 Don't use this in production.*